Wilsonruan/Good-README-Generator/README.md

 - [Questions](#questions)

 ## Installation:
-    To use this application, first you will need to clone or download the codes from my GitHub and then run your terminal on the app.
-Then, type “npm install” and then “node index.js”.
+    To use this application, first you will need to clone or download the codes from my GitHub.
+Enter 'npm install' in terminal and then 'node server.js'

 ## Usage:
-    Step 1: input the following requirements and Step 2: you are done.
-Please see image below:
+    Step 1: Enter Topic and comments on the notes and click save button on top right.
+Step 2: To view note, click where on the note on the left side.
+Step 3: To delete note, simply click the on trash can inside the note bar.
 ![ScreenShot](./Assets/Images/ScreenShot.jpg)

 ## License: